eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 As stated in the openAPI-specification of the EDC Management API's relevant endpoint, all entries in the `asset/properties` object and the `privateProperties` object can be chosen freely.
 The section on the `dataAddress` is structured depending on the `edc:type` property.
 The example below is determined by the [HttpDataAddress](https://github.com/eclipse-edc/Connector/blob/main/spi/common/core-spi/src/main/java/org/eclipse/edc/spi/types/domain/HttpDataAddress.java) class.
-Its parameters determine the behavior of the EDC's data plane at runtime.
+Its parameters determine the behavior of the EDC's HTTP data plane at runtime.
 How they should be used is not subject to standardization since they aren't visible in the Dataspace.
 Certain values may have to be set in a certain way to enable the data exchange via the DT Kit.